 Before refrigerating your sourdough starter, discard a portion and give it a regular feeding.
 Allow the mixture to sit at room temperature for roughly 1 hour before transferring it to the fridge.

 Once you are ready to resume regular feedings or bake with your starter, remove it from the refrigerator and allow it to sit at room temperature (ideally between 74F-78F) until it is bubbly and has reached peak activity.
 Continue with regular feedings and observe its activity.

-Depending on how long it has been refrigerated, a refrigerated sourdough starter may require an additional 2-3 regular feedings at room temperature before it has resumed regular activity levels and is strong enough for baking sourdough bread.
+Depending on how long it has been refrigerated, a refrigerated sourdough starter may require an additional 2 to 3 regular feedings at room temperature before it has resumed regular activity levels and is strong enough for baking sourdough bread or sourdough pizza.